tritone11/iesKnob/README.md

 ### Browser support

-Currently supported only by Chrome, Edge and Firefox
+Currently tested only by Chrome, Edge and Firefox